coin 40

 Special Labels

-Label When You See It Meaning
+Label When It Appears Meaning

 Example Calculation